Department of English and Comparative Literature

 135H First-Year Honors: Types of Literature (3).
 First-year honors students only.
 Study of literary forms (epic, drama, lyric, novel), beginning in the fall term and concluding in the spring, with three hours credit for each term.
 Students should consult the assistant dean for honors or the Department of English and Comparative Literature for offerings.

 137 Literature in a Digital Age: Books, E-books, and the Literary Marketplace (3).
-Prerequisite, ENGL 105.
-In this course students engage the dynamic exchange between traditional print and emergent digital media cultures.
-In addition to reading and discussion, the course requires that students conduct original research (both individually and collaboratively) on related topics.
+In this course students learn to study emergent relationships between print and digital literary cultures.
+In addition to reading and discussion, the course requires that students conduct original research (individual and also collaborative) in both print and digital formats.

 138 Introduction to Creative Nonfiction (3).
 A course in reading and writing creative nonfiction, prose based in fact, but treated in a literary manner, e.g., personal essays, travel narratives, science and nature writing, immersive interviews and profiles, reportage, and belles-lettres.
 Composition, class discussion, and revision of work written for this class.